pauldennis2/TextQuest/JsonApiDoc.md

 * douse - the room becomes completely dark
 * light - the room becomes fully bright
-* makeMinibossStrong/makeMinibossWeak - created custom events for Darklight, these alter the stats of any miniboss in the room
+* makeMinibossStrong/makeMinibossWeak - created custom events for Darklight, these alter the stats of any miniboss in the room.
+(Look for this to be deprecated or generified eventually).
 * startFight - starts combat with any monsters in the room
 * victory - Ends the game.
 Use with caution, I guess.
 * crackFloor - creates a Chasm obstacle and prevents retreating.
 The hero will be stuck unless they have Boots of Vaulting
 * removeChest - removes the chest from the current room (if applicable)
+* setDungeonCleared - Sets the dungeon to cleared status, meaning the hero can leave and save (see saving).

 Hopefully soon we'll add many more possible events, and even the ability to create custom events.